Your Challenge Today:

 Being Madly in Love Can Last!

 The results of the study indicate that feeling of intense passion can last in long-term relationships.
-“We found many very clear similarities between those who were in love long-term and those who had just fallen madly in love,” says Dr. Aron.
+“We found many obvious similarities between those who were in love long-term and those who had just fallen madly in love,” says Dr. Aron.
 “In this latest study, the VTA showed greater response to images of a long-term partner when compared with images of a close friend or any of the other facial images.”

 The results revealed many other fascinating findings, uncovering some keys to maintaining lasting love.